-- 5 We applied a Monte Carlo (MC) approach to infer the sensitivity of the classification results with respect to changes in the predefined probability matrix $p{i,j}$ in Table 2.
-Gaussian perturbations with a standard deviation of 5 percentage points were applied to the original $p{i,j}$ -values.
+We applied a Monte Carlo (MC) approach to infer the sensitivity of the classification results with respect to changes in the predefined probability matrix $p{i,j}$ in Table 2.
+Gaussian perturbations with a standard deviation of 5 percentage points were applied to the original $p{i,j}$ values.
 The classification was repeated 2000 times for the same input dataset of real MIPAS spectra with the perturbed probability matrix.
-In the example for the SH in June 2011 shown in Figure 10 nearly 18000 PSC spectra are analysed.
+In the example for the SH in June 2011 shown in Fig. 10 nearly 18 000 PSC spectra are analysed.
 We selected June of the MC test for two reasons.
-Firstly, June is the month when usually all three PSC types - 10 exist in the SH (Pitts et al. 2009, Di Liberto et al., 2014).
-Secondly, in the SH during June the appearance of each cloud type is characterised by a step-like process, whereby first STS, then NAT, and finally ice PSC form.
-This helps to minimise uncertainties caused by patchy distributions of mixed-type clouds in mid and late winter.
-However, the results for other month and years are similar.
+Firstly, June is the month when usually all three PSC types exist in the SH (Pitts et al., 2009; Di Liberto et al., 2014).
+Secondly, in the SH during June the appearance of each cloud type is characterized by a step-like process, whereby first STS, then NAT, and finally ice PSC form.
+This helps to minimize uncertainties caused by patchy distributions of mixed-type clouds in midwinter and late winter.
+However, the results for other months and years are similar.